-Some say the term comes from Algonquian Native Americans located in what is now the northeastern United States, who believed that the condition was caused by a warm wind sent from the court of their southwestern god, Cautantowwit (“great spirit”).
+Some say the term comes from the Algonquian people located in what is now the northeastern United States, who believed that the condition was caused by a warm wind sent from the court of their southwestern god, Cautantowwit (“great spirit”).

-Yet another possible origin involves European settlers in New England.
-Each year they would welcome the arrival of a cold wintry weather in late October when they could leave their stockades unarmed.
+Yet another claim involves European settlers in New England.
+Each year, they would welcome the arrival of cold, wintry weather in late October when they could leave their stockades unarmed.
 But then came a time when it would suddenly turn warm again, and the Native Americans would decide to have one more go at the settlers.
 “Indian summer,” the settlers called it.